MagneticResonanceImaging/MRIRecoTutorial/README.md

 # MRIRecoTutorial
 Tutorial on the Julia Package MRIReco.jl

+> **Warning**
+> This tutorial is outdated and uses an old version of Julia and MRIReco.jl.
+We have transfered all content to the [MRIReco.jl documentation](https://magneticresonanceimaging.github.io/MRIReco.jl/latest/).

 ## Getting Started

 This tutorial can be used and run in two ways: